abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 adc_read_voltage(int channel, int mode)
 ```
-Read the voltage from the selected channel on the ADC
+Read the voltage from the selected channel on the ADC.
 **Parameters:**
-channel *(int)*: options are: 1 to 8.
+channel *(int)*: options: 1 to 8.
 mode *(int)*: 0 = Single Ended or 1 = Differential
 **Returns:** voltage *(double)* between 0V and the reference voltage

-In single ended mode the channel number corresponds to the number on the Expander Pi.
-In differential mode channel the number selects the channels as follows:
+In single-ended mode, the channel number corresponds to the number on the Expander Pi.
+In differential mode, channel the number selects the channels as follows:

 | Channel  | Mode         | ADC input pins on Expander Pi   |
 |-------|--------------|----------------------|